gecrooks/modern-python-template/README.md

     setuptools_scm
 ```

 It's good practice to support at least two consecutive versions of python.
-But for new projects it's not unreasonable to support only the latest stable python version.
+Starting with 3.9, python is moving to an annual [release schedule](https://www.python.org/dev/peps/pep-0602/).
+The initial 3.x.0 release will be in early October and the first bug patch 3.x.1 in early December, second in February, and so on.
+Since it takes many important packages some time to upgrade (e.g. numpy and tensorflow are often bottlenecks), one should probably plan to upgrade python support around February each year.

 We can now install our package (as editable -e, so that the code in our repo is live).
 ```